adaptive-democracy/hopeful-path/book/intellectual-property-and-assurance-contracts.md

 want to remove "hangers-on"

-persistent funding and assurance contracts?
+adaptive funding and assurance contracts?

 ---